 Sublethal Deicing Monitoring

-The Port completed sublethal monitoring during several deicing events as required under Part X, XXXX which specifies collecting industrial stormwater samples during storm events concurrent with runway deicing.
+The Port completed sublethal monitoring during several surface deicing events as required under Part X, XXXX which specifies collecting industrial stormwater samples during storm events concurrent with runway deicing.
 The Port sampled during February 5th, 6th and 12th, 2019 storm events and submitted samples to Nautilus Environmental for toxicity testing.
 There were no significant toxicity effects identified during these sampling events.
 For a full report on the results of this sampling please refer to NPDES Sublethal Toxicity Testing: Seattle-Tacoma International Airport, Nautilus Environmental, March 2019,(in final preparation for submittal).

 Priority Pollutant Monitoring

 The Port successfully completed required wet and dry season priority pollutant monitoring as required under Part 2, XXXXXX, which specifies collecting a wet and dry season sample during year three of the permit cycle.
-Results from priority pollutant sampling will be presented during the submittal of permit renewal documentation.
+A validated summary of the priority pollutant sampling results will be presented during the submittal of permit renewal documentation.

 Although there is not a final validated data package for the priority pollutant monitoring, results from the initial sampling have led to ongoing basin investigations (Winter 2018 sampling) for potential sources of Copper and Zinc.
 Based on findings from this investigation the Port will adjust BMP’s and tenant space operations as necessary to ensure continued compiance with permit conditions.